massalabs/massa/docs/testnet/install.rst

+.. _testnet-install:

 =================
 Installing a node
 =================

-..
-   TODO: point to correct link

 .. note::

     Right now 4 cores and 8 GB of RAM should be enough to run a node, but it might increase in the future.
-More info in the [FAQ](faq).
+More info in the :ref:`FAQ <testnet-faq>`.

 From binaries
 =============

-If you just wish to run a Massa node without compiling it yourself, you can simply get the latest binary (download below and go the the next step: [Running a node](run))
+If you just wish to run a Massa node without compiling it yourself, you can simply download the latest binary below and go the the next step: :ref:`Running a node <testnet-running>`.

 - `Windows executable <https://github.com/massalabs/massa/releases/download/TEST.8.0/massa_TEST.8.0_release_windows.zip>`_
 - `Linux binary <https://github.com/massalabs/massa/releases/download/TEST.8.0/massa_TEST.8.0_release_linux.tar.gz>`_ - only work with libc2.28 at least (for example Ubuntu 20.04 and higher)